aidatorajiro/my-proton-tools/README.md

 Please note that proton is highly unstable for simpler or older games (renpy, rpg maker etc).
 For that purpose I recommend usual wine.

 ## Installation
-Requires Python 3.11, Steam, Steam Linux Runtime installed via Steam, Proton installed via Steam or AUR
+Requires Python 3.11, Steam, Steam Linux Runtime installed via Steam, Proton installed via Steam.

 Tested in Arch Linux and Ubuntu with XFCE.
 Both snap and direct installation of steam supported.